alecmuffett/ssco-id/id-master.md

 * should we roll the public key into the digest, somehow?
 * should we digest with 20-octet-truncated SHA256 instead?
+* should we roll all of the SANs through the digest, instead?

 ### Issuer